martiserra99/expry/packages/formity/README.md

     </a>
 </div>

-## @expry/basic
+## @expry/formity

-This package provides basic operations to be included when using the core Expry package.
+This package provides operations related to [Formity](https://formity.app) when using the core Expry package.

 ## Website